unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 - [**Standard tiling jobs**](#csvbinner) use the CSVBinner, a built-in tool that can produce tiles that aggregate numeric data by summation or take the minimum or maximum value.
 The CSVBinner automates the steps in the tile generation process; all you need to provide is a set of properties files that describe the source data to analyze and the job options to pass in.
 - [**Custom tiling jobs**](#custom-tiling) use a set of RDDBinner APIs for creating custom tile-based analytics on non-numeric or non-delimited data.
 Depending on your implementation, you will need to create custom code for some or all of the tile generation stages.
 See the Twitter Topics demo (<em>tile-examples/<wbr>twitter-topics</em>) for an example implementation of a data set requiring custom tiling.
-- **Third-party tiling jobs** use other tools, provided they adhere to the Aperture Tiles AVRO schema.
+- **Third-party tiling jobs** use other tools, provided they adhere to the Aperture Tiles Avro schema.
 Basic schema files are in the Aperture Tiles source code (<em>binning-utilities/<wbr>src/<wbr>main/<wbr>resources</em>).
 Note that this approach is not discussed below.

 Before you run a tiling job, make sure you meet all of the prerequisites listed in the following section.

-## <a name="prerequisites"></a>Prerequisites
+## <a name="prerequisites"></a>Prerequisites ##

-Aperture Tiles uses a distributed framework built on the Apache Spark engine to generate AVRO tiles.
+Aperture Tiles uses a distributed framework built on the Apache Spark engine to generate Avro tiles.
 Before you run a tiling job, you must install and configure Apache Spark and its related prerequisites as described in the following sections.

-### <a name="third-party-tools"></a>Third-Party Tools
+### <a name="third-party-tools"></a>Third-Party Tools ###

 See the [Installation](../installation/#prerequisites) topic for full details on required third-party tools.